 The people of Adumar seem to love this trope.
 They are pilot-crazy and refuse simulators and practice weapons as 'dishonorable', to the point where they were forced to make rules about who could fly against whom to keep the population from plummeting.
 Even so, those who aren't pilots get into blastsword duels.
 Even if the loser isn't killed in defeat, the winner can turn to someone to signal palm-up or palm-down whether the loser will live or die, and to turn to someone for the signal is a sign that the winner is sweet on someone.
 Turns out that it's really only one prominent nation that is so obsessed, the middle and lower classes are not nearly as fond of it, and people can be convinced of their error.

-While not a focus, passing mention is given to Brockian Ultra-Cricket in The Hitchhikers Guide To The Galaxy 1.
+While not a focus, passing mention is given to Brockian Ultra-Cricket in The Hitchhiker's Guide to the Galaxy.
 It's been noted that rules disagreements end up at times starting wars.
 Which, all things considered, are considered more healthy.

 The "ritual war game" variety is featured in Ecotopia, where it's used as an outlet for people's aggression and warlike instincts.